wp-plugins/cc-canadian-mortgage-calculator/readme.txt

 * Initial release

 == Upgrade Notice ==
-* currency sign display issues in some browsers
+* fixed javascript conflicts and issues with commas for thousands